-Minor reclamation work, road improvements and timber harvesting was conducted in 2019, and minor trenching efforts are planned for 2020.
+Minor reclamation work, road improvements and timber harvesting was conducted in 2019, In 2020, the Company completed the remaining reclamation of surface disturbance caused by a previous operator.
+There are no exploration plans for 2021.

 Host rocks at the property are siltites and argillites of the Prichard Formation.
 Geologic mapping suggests fault structures associated with the Crown Point Shear Zone may cross the property.